jessicadever1/simplifiedSupper/README.md

     git config -global user.name "Your Name"
     gut config -global user.email "Your Email"
     {/code snippet}

-  {bold} Create a new directory to store the files in.
-Type this into your terminal window.
-    {code snippet}
-    mkdir simplified-supper
-    cd simplified-supper
-    git clone {insert clone link for repo}

   {bold} If you do not have Node.js installed on your machine, visit the {link} Node.js Download Page {/link} and follow the instructions.
 To ensure that it is installed correctly, in your terminal window, type
     {code snippet}